-Sony A7 II versus Sony A7R
+Sony A7 II vs A7R

-The Sony Alpha A7 II and the Sony Alpha A7R are two enthusiast cameras that were officially introduced, respectively, in November 2014 and October 2013.
+The Sony Alpha A7 II and the Sony Alpha A7R are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and October 2013.
 Both the A7 II and the A7R are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 II has a resolution of 24 megapixel, whereas the A7R provides 36.2 MP.
+The A7 II has a resolution of 24 megapixels, whereas the A7R provides 36.2 MP.

-Body comparison: Sony A7 II vs Sony A7R
+Body comparison: Sony A7 II vs A7R

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is somewhat smaller (2 percent) than the Sony A7 II.
 Moreover, the A7R is markedly lighter (22 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Sensor comparison: Sony A7 II vs Sony A7R
+Sensor comparison: Sony A7 II vs A7R

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A7R is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.